 Shop loofah sponge from Amazon

 When you’re ready to replace your plastic exfoliating body scrub or foam sponges, go for a more natural approach- a loofah sponge made from a 100% natural loofah plant.

-This natural sponge is a great add on to your zero waste skincare routine.
+This natural sponge is a great add-on to your zero waste skincare routine.
 You can use the sponge for 6-8 months and when you’re done using it, the loofah sponge is compostable.

 You can also get a soap saver bag.
 Made of sustainable sisal, a 100% natural fiber that comes from the agave cactus family, the natural soap bag is great for exfoliating and massaging your head, hands, and body.
-It perfect for an entire bar of soap or all those little bits and pieces of soap leftovers so nothing is ever wasted.
+It is perfect for an entire bar of soap or all those little bits and pieces of soap leftovers so nothing is ever wasted.

 15. Plastic Free Toilet Paper

 Did you know that 16 Million trees are literally flushed down the toilet every year in the form of toilet paper?!
 That’s pretty shitty, if you ask me!
 With these bamboo toilet paper, you can wipe your bum guilt-free.
 Bamboo is a fast-growing grass so you can be assured that no tree was harmed in the process.
 This low waste swap is surely the Betterway!